erasmus-without-paper/ewp-specs-api-omobilities/README.md

 Currently, this API describes mobilities **of one type only** - *Student Mobilities for Studies*.
 More types MAY be added in the future.

+If HEI provides any API from the following group:
+* Outgoing Mobilities
+* Outgoing Mobilities CNR
+* Outgoing Mobilities Stats
+* Incoming Mobilities
+* Incoming Mobilities CNR
+* Incoming Mobilities Stats

+it must provide all APIs from this group.

 ### Business requirements and processes